delatbabel/viewpages/README.md

 missing features that prevents Laravel from being used to create a truly dynamic CMS.
 This package aims to fix that.

-Volunteers to help code this would be welcomed.

 TerrePorter partially solves this issue with his StringBladeCompiler package, which is used by this package as a dependency.
 His package was originally based on Flynsarmy/laravel-db-blade-compiler which did support taking a blade from a model object but is no longer maintained.